Arlington, Washington: Economy

 As of 2015, Arlington has an estimated 9,481 residents who were in the workforce, either employed or unemployed.
 The average one-way commute for Arlington workers in 2015 was approximately 30 minutes; 85 percent of workers drove alone to their workplace, while 7 percent carpooled, and 2 percent used public transit.
 As of 2015, only 12 percent of employed Arlington residents work within city limits, while approximately 17 percent commute to Everett, 9 percent to Seattle, 8 percent to Marysville, 3 percent to Bellevue, 2 percent to Renton, and 49 percent to other cities, each of which accounted for less than 2 percent.
 The largest industry of employment for Arlington workers are educational services and health care, with approximately 19 percent, followed by manufacturing (18%), retail (11%), and food services (10%).

 Arlington's early economy relied heavily on timber harvesting and processing, notably the production of red cedar wood shingles at mills that closed during the Great Depression of the 1930s.
 Locally, Arlington was known as the "Shingle Capital of the World", although mills in Everett and Ballard produced more shingles at the time.
 Agriculture and dairy farming emerged as significant industries to Arlington during the early 20th century, with farms lining the floodplain of the Stillaguamish River.
 A major cooperative creamery and condensery was established in Arlington during the 1910s, but later moved to Mount Vernon after World War II.

 The transformation of Arlington into a bedroom community for Everett and Seattle during the 1980s and 1990s came with it a move towards a service economy.
 Among the largest employers of Arlington residents are the Boeing Everett Factory and Naval Station Everett.
 The expansion of the aerospace industry in the Seattle region led Arlington to develop its own municipal airport into an aerospace job center, which includes a high concentration of Boeing subcontractors.
 As of 2012, the airport has 130 on-site businesses that employ 590 people, with an annual economic output of $94.5 million.
 Aircraft manufacturer Glasair Aviation is based in Arlington, and Eviation Aircraft uses its Arlington hangars for assembly and testing of the Eviation Alice, an electric prototype model.

 The city of Arlington plans to increase the number of jobs within the city to over 20,000 by 2035, bolstered by the designation of the Cascade Industrial Center by the Puget Sound Regional Council in 2019.
 The industrial center, located between the two cities near Smokey Point, already included major distribution centers and other light industry in the 2000s.
-A five-story Amazon distribution center is planned to be constructed near the airport in 2021 at a cost of $355 million.
+A five-story, $355 million Amazon distribution center opened near the airport in 2023.
+It is the company's largest facility in Washington at 3 e6sqft and is expected to employ 1,200 workers.